mvolkmann/blog/src/migrating-from-react-to-htmx.md

      };
      if (selectedId) {
-       // Update an existing row using a PUT request. attrs['hx-put'] = '/dog/' + selectedId;
+       // Update an existing row using a PUT request.
+       // A new table row will replace the current one
+       // using an out-of-band swap.
+       attrs['hx-put'] = '/dog/' + selectedId;
      } else {
        // Add a new row using a POST request.